-Stretford Public Hall was built in 1878 for the community by the philanthropists, John and Enriqueta Rylands.
+Stretford Public Hall was built in 1878 for the community by philanthropists John and Enriqueta Rylands.
 During the century that followed, the building served a variety of roles including as a public library, public baths, a theatre, and council offices.

-By 2014, the Hall stood empty and was about to be put up for sale.
-The Friends of Stretford Public Hall, a member-owned charitable organisation led by local residents, then stepped forward to save the Hall and successfully secured the freehold of the building from Trafford Council in 2015.
-Since then, the Friends have been fundraising and developing plans to restore the Hall to its former glory and enhance its use as a community asset.
+By 2014, the hall stood empty and was about to be put for sale.
+The Friends of Stretford Public Hall, a member-owned charitable organisation led by local residents, stepped forward to save the hall and successfully secured the freehold of the building from Trafford Council in 2015.
+Since then, the Friends have been fundraising and developing plans to restore the hall to its former glory and enhance its use as a community asset.

 We were appointed by the Friends group to transform the Hall’s Victorian ballroom into a flexible, multi-functional event space for community use.

 Years of ad-hoc alterations had created various restrictions which were limiting the ballroom’s operating and commercial potential.
 To open up the space, a historic opening between the landing to the principal staircase and the anterooms to the south-east corner of the hall has been reinstated and non-historic partitions have been removed.

 Wherever possible, the ballroom’s historic features have been restored and a new decorative scheme has been adopted which provides a contemporary take on a traditional Victorian colour scheme, while creating a smart yet approachable space that welcomes the community.

 Key to the project was the creation of a commercial offer that would allow the Friends to generate income which could be reinvested into the building and community activities.